leovo2708/ngx-treeview/README.md

 * [Bootstrap 4](https://getbootstrap.com)
 * [Font Awesome 4](http://fontawesome.io)

-This component is currently supporting Bootstrap 4.0.0 beta.
+This component is currently supporting Bootstrap 4.
 If you are using Bootstrap 4 alpha 6, please downgrade to the older version 1.0.10.

 You can customize CSS yourself to break down dependencies to Bootstrap & Font Awesome.